nicholascarey/loomeR/README.md

 # 2. Use the model to create the animation
 looming_animation(x)

-# 3. Extract the ALT given a response frame of 100, but apply a response latency of 60 milliseconds
+# 3. Extract the ALT
+# E.g. from response frame 100, and applying a response latency of 60 milliseconds
 get_alt(x, response_frame = 100, latency = 0.06)
 ```

 ### Forthcoming and potential features

-  - \[ \] Linux support
-  - \[ \] Add a receding option for animations (possibly this works by
-    setting speed as a negative, or start/end diameters the other way
-    round, but this has not been tested)
   - \[X\] Function to extract model parameters at a particular frame,
     optionally apply a latency correction, and correct the perceived
     speed and distance for a different viewing distance. **DONE** - see
     `get_alt`
+  - \[ \] Linux support
+  - \[ \] Add a receding option for animations (possibly works by
+    setting speed as a negative, or start/end diameters the other way
+    round, but this has not been tested)
   - \[ \] Enhancements (e.g. quicker padding method) and alternative to
     `ffmpeg`
   - \[ \] Option to export images only, and not convert them